nixcloud/pankat/README.md

 # todo

 ## programming
+*
+* update cmd/pankat-server/ws/server.go to use pub/sub system for websocket where clients can register a certain page; if registered page is changed on the source side live updates are sent

+* experiment with diffDOM.js -> got the code in pankat-websockets.js

+* rework rsync: drop it completely

 * https://github.com/rogchap/v8go

-* update cmd/pankat-server/ws/server.go to use pub/sub system for websocket where clients can register a certain page; if registered page is changed on the source side live updates are sent

-* make evaluation lazy, rework md5 and article re-creation, rework rsync, rework xml, rework timeline
+* make evaluation lazy, rework md5 and article re-creation, , rework xml, rework timeline
 * // when to rerender article?
 Articles.go
   // change in
   // - title